BPerezLamarque/ABDOMEN/README.md

 ABDOMEN_process_output(tree, table_random, name, fit_summary)

-# this step must we replicated a large number of times (e.g. 100 with different seeds) to compare the original lambda values with the ones obtained when permuttatting the dataset.
+# this step must be replicated a large number of times (e.g. 100 with different seeds) to compare the original lambda values with the ones obtained when permutatting the dataset.

 ```